sameernadaf21/aps-portfolio/README.md

 ### 18. 📦 *Reverse Logistics*

 #### USE CASE:
-Managing the return and disposal of products, ensuring efficient reverse logistics processes and minimizing environmental impact.
+Managing the return and disposal of products, guaranteeing effective reverse logistics processes and reducing environmental impact.

 #### CHALLENGES:
-Handling high volumes of returns.
+Handling massive amounts of returns.
 Ensuring cost-effective reverse logistics operations.
 Complying with environmental regulations.

 #### STRATEGIES USED:
 - *Dynamic Programming*: